ArturMK98/C-plus-plus-labs/README.md

   - [exercise_3_5](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_5.cpp):  A program that asks the user to enter an integer, N, to create an array of integers of size N which is filled with random numbers between 1 and 1000 and sorts them in increasing order.

-  - [exercise_3_6](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_6.cpp): A program that lets the user create two 2D arrays (which represent two 2D matrices), fil them with integers and print the product matrix.
+  - [exercise_3_6](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_6.cpp): A program that lets the user create two 2D arrays (which represent two 2D matrices), fill them with integers and print the product matrix.

   # Lab 4